 Take 15 minutes or so at the end of each week to evaluate how the week went.
 Did you study as much as you liked?
 Did you stick to your daily plans?
 Did you feel your study to rest ratio was correct?

-Evaluating your week can help you find weaknesses in the way you study.
+Evaluating your week can help you find weaknesses in the way (and amount of time) that you study.
 Maybe you found your 4-hour long study sessions were incredibly boring and inefficient.
 In that case, switch to a different length of study time or consider adding more breaks.

 With a few small changes and some forward-thinking planning, you can be on your way to passing both parts of the CMA exam as quickly as possible.

-Become a Certified Management Accountant while studying LESS
+Become a Certified Management Accountant while studying less

 Surgent CMA Review’s award-winning adaptive technology identifies your level of knowledge across all content areas and generates study material to target and improve weak areas.
 Sign up for a free trial to see it for yourself!